Thanks for stopping by to check out my Appen review.

 They do this through independent contractors (you) and employees who perform tasks online like speaking phrases into a microphone or having you evaluate social media and search engines.

-This type of work is great if you need to work from home, but it doesn't pay very well.
+This type of work is great if you need to work from home, but like many online “jobs” they usually don't pay very well.
 What you need is peace of mind.

 The question is… can Appen provide it?